cristianoliveira/apitogo/README.md

 ```

 Run the apitogo in the same folder:

 ```bash
 apitogo run
 ```

-And that it!
-Here are your api to go, sir.
+That's it!
+Here is your api to go, sir.

-It runs by default at port `8080` and for each json file inside the folder
-it is going to create a endpoint like that:

-   - `/posts` returns all data from inside the file
-   - `/posts/:id` returns an object from inside the file

 Try out:

 ```bash
 curl -XGET http://localhost:8080/posts
 ```

 Or

 ```bash
 curl -XGET http://localhost:8080/posts/1
 ```

+It runs by default at port `8080` and for each json file inside the folder
+it is going to create a endpoint like this:

+   - `/posts` returns all data from inside the file
+   - `/posts/:id` returns an object from inside the file

 ## Authentication API

-It implements a basic oauth2 server also you can you for development
+It implements a basic oauth2 server also you can use for development

    - `/authorize` for webclients authorizations
    - `/token` for token requests

 Default client_id: `1234` and client_secret: `apitogo1234`

+##

 # Future implementations

- - API
+ - Json API
     - [x] Json endpoint from files
     - [x] Filter by id
     - [ ] Query by parameters
     - [ ] Restfull Api (GET, POST, PUT, DELETE)
     - [ ] Sort
     - [ ] Limit
-    - [ ] Other Formats? (xml)
     - [ ] Follow json:api standards
+    - [ ] Graphql support

- - Authentication
+ - Authentication API
+    - [x] Oauth2 (token)
     - [ ] Basic (user/password)
-    - [ ] oauth2 (token)
     - [ ] Custom Clients ID/Keys
     - [ ] Login Page